-Lesson: Jesus knew the heart of Judas!
+Jesus knew the heart of Judas!
 He knew that this man had never been saved – (John 6:64; 6:70).
 Just because Satan “put” the thought into Judas’ heart to betray the Lord does not indicate that Judas was somehow saved and then lost his salvation.
-For Jesus Himself had already indicated that Judas was not one of His true followers!
+For Jesus, Himself had already indicated that Judas was not one of His true followers!

-Instead of focusing on some minor doctrinal issue, we should instead see the great truth contained here.
-That truth is this, even though Jesus knew the heart of Judas, even though He knew his motives, even though He knew His plans, still He loved Him and offered Him several opportunities to repent before it was too late.
+Instead of focusing on some minor doctrinal issue, we should instead see a great truth contained here.
+That truth is this, even though Jesus knew the heart of Judas, even though He knew his motives, even though He knew His plans, still, He loved Him and offered Him several opportunities to repent before it was too late.
 Even at this point, it was not too late for Judas to have been saved.